Elsiekiprop/Phase-3-Project/README.md

 The recommendations given included:
 * Analysing customer service call to know what issues customers raise and make appropriate adjustments.
 They should also make follow ups to see if those who made calls were helped.
 * Reducing day, eve and international charges in order to retain customers.
 Additionally they could give bonuses to thoses who use theire services more: for example free minutes or calls.
-* Come up with a favourable international plan or alternatively get rid of the product since majority of the customers do not subscribe to it
+* Come up with a favourable international plan or alternatively get rid of the product since majority of the customers do not subscribe to it.

 Having these recommendations, after implementing them, Syriatel should later evaluate them and check whether the changes they made are effective and check whether they are cost effective.